MichalAdorno/kata-exercises/README.md

 [1, 2, 2, 2, 1]
 [1, 1, 1, 1, 1]
 ```
+### misc.uncouple
+A couple is two adjacent identical items in a sequence.
+You are to remove all couples, then process the list recursively to remove any additional couples formed by the removal of the original couples.
+For instance, given the list {red blue green green blue red yellow}, first remove the green couple, leaving {red blue blue red yellow}, then remove the blue couple, leaving {red red yellow}, and finally remove the red couple, leaving {yellow}.
 ### parsing.dijkstra
 Implement the Dijkstra algorithm to evaluate arithmetic expressions.
 ### parsing.postfixevaluator